laravel-enso/documentation/docs/guide/usage.md

 If packages that depend on new permissions are added in the update process, you should run `php artisan:migrate` to add those permissions to the database.

 ## Localisation

+Localisation is supported, with several languages already available out of the box and with the option to add others.

+Once a language has been made available, an application user can choose the language he wants to use in the preferences side bar.
+Until that choice is made, users will be using the default application locale.

+Since on the authentication pages (login, password reset) the user is not currently logged in and the system would not normally have access to his preferences, the application will attempt to use the user's preferences from the browser's local storage if they were ever set, falling back to the application language otherwise.

+Once the user is logged in, both the back-end and the front-end will have access to the translated values that have been added in the application.

-If you want to add a new language, there are a few steps involved, so please check out the [relevant section](https://github.com/laravel-enso/Localisation#contributing-a-new-language) of the [localisation](https://github.com/laravel-enso/Localisation) package.
+If you want to add/contribute a new language, there are a few steps involved, so please check out the [relevant section](https://github.com/laravel-enso/Localisation#contributing-a-new-language) of the [localisation](https://github.com/laravel-enso/Localisation) package.